Formula to Calculate Ending Inventory

 #3 – Weighted Average Cost Method

 Under this, the average cost per unit is computed by dividing the total cost of goods available for sale.
-Ending Inventory equation is valued by multiplying the average cost per unit by the number of units available at the end of the reporting period.
+Ending Inventory is valued by multiplying the average cost per unit by the number of units available at the end of the reporting period.

-Examples of Ending Inventory Formula (with Excel Template)
+Examples (with Excel Template)

-ABC Limited started the production with opening Inventory worth $100000.
+ABC Limited started the production with an opening Inventory worth $100000.
 During the month of January ABC Limited purchased Inventory amounting to $50000 on 16th January and $30000 on 25th January.
 On 29th January ABC Limited sold products amounting to $ 120000.
 Calculate the Ending Inventory for the same.

-So, Ending Inventory will be –
+So, it will be –

 Let’s take one more example to understand how Ending Inventory valuation is done using different methods of Inventory Valuation.

-XYZ Limited has furnished the Inventory data for the month March 2018.
-Do the Calculation of Ending Inventory under the LIFO, FIFO, and Weighted Average Cost Method.
+XYZ Limited has furnished the Inventory data for the month of March 2018.
+Do the ending inventory Calculation under the LIFO, FIFO, and Weighted Average Cost Method.